-Assignments - Summer 2019
+Assignments - Summer 2020

-- Assignment #1: Reading & Study Guide (You may type or handwrite your answers) - o Read Chapter 12 "European Society in the Age of the Renaissance" (pp.356-387) in the McKay text. - You are reading these pages as an introduction to our first unit on the Renaissance.
+- Assignments #1 & 2: Chapter Readings & Study Guide (You may type or handwrite your answers) - o Read Chapter 11 "The Later Middle Ages" (pp.322-353) and Chapter 12 "European Society in the Age of the Renaissance" (pp. 386-387) in the McKay text. - You are reading these pages as an introduction to our first unit "The End of Feudalism and Renaissance Europe".
 As with all reading this year, keep in mind the learning objectives as you read; these are some of the essential things you must know.
 Also, you have been given a list of key terms, events, & people for this unit.
 This list is not exhaustive but should be a good start.
-Look for the terms as you read, and get to know them (not all of them will be present in this chapter). - o Complete the Chapter 12 Guided Reading - You will have an open-study guide quiz on the first day of school on this chapter. - You only have to answer each question in as much detail as you think you need to get the "gist" of the question.
-While you need to answer the question completely, you will not always need full sentences.
-Try to complete the chapter and Guided Reading in no more than 3 hours!
+Look for the terms as you read, and get to know them.